Are Cockroaches Dangerous to People and Pets?

 Cockroaches are an unsavory site for a home or business owner.
 How dangerous are they really though?

-Cockroaches are an unpleasant pest to find in the home.
-Besides the initial shock of discovering a cockroach, there also can be concern about their effect on people, the home and even your business.
+Cockroaches are an unpleasant pest to find in your home.
+Besides the initial shock of discovering a cockroach, there can also be concern about their effect on people, homes and businesses.
 Learn what you should know when dealing with roaches.

 Besides being gross and a nuisance, cockroaches carry bacteria and can be problematic for those with asthma and related health problems.